Accelerating Black Holes and Spinning Spindles

 One can ask when the acceleration horizon at $y=y_A$ intersects the conformal boundary.
 This is determined by the equation

 which can be solved to give

 On the other hand, for given $\alpha$ and fixed $\theta>\theta_0$, note $y_A>\alpha\cos\theta$, which means that as one approaches from the black hole one hits the acceleration horizon before the conformal boundary.
 On the conformal boundary itself the lower half of the spindle, with $\theta\in (\theta_0,\pi]$, then effectively lies behind the acceleration horizon.
-As already mentioned, the acceleration horizon is also extremal, and there is an asymptotic $AdS_2$ region as one approaches $y\rightarrow y_A$ from above.
+Interestingly, the acceleration horizon is also extremal, and there is an asymptotic $AdS_2$ region as one approaches $y\rightarrow y_A$ from above.

 An extensive analysis of the causal structure of the $AdS$ $C$-metrics is presented in \cite{Dias:2002mi}, for general values of the parameters.
 The Penrose diagram for the extremal supersymmetric black hole solution is shown in Figure~\ref{fig:extremePenrose}.
 In particular we note that the lower half of the spindle boundary, with $\theta>\theta_0$, lies behind the acceleration horizon $r=r_A$.